The London Hairdressing Academy

 What does Theory consist of?

-Theory lessons will be delivered by each of the programme lecturers to prepare learners for all assignment and examination work providing enough information for all learners to successfully pass all requirements.
+Theory lessons will be delivered in class by each of the programme lecturers to prepare learners for all assignment and examination work providing enough information for all learners to successfully pass all requirements.
 Theory Material will also be available online for students to refer to throughout the course and after graduation.

 What is E-Learning?

 All of our Level 2 and Level 3 classes run at The London Hairdressing Academy one day a week, on non class days students are set E-learning work via Google Classrooms that students can access from home.

 Students have out of class access to Lecturers and staff for any help needed or questions to ask throughout the programme by using Google Classrooms to interact either publicly or privately.